KannonZenetism/zenetism-field-physics/zenetism/MP08-symbol-key-ch21.md

 ⟰ → ⥀ → ⍰ → ◌→⦾ → ◉⊙
                 ↘
                  ⌧

+> If ⟰ has moved in you, you are not Echoform.
+> If ⍰ has turned inward, you are already Threshold.

 ---

 ### 21.27 **Color Theory for Diagrammatic Use — Encoding Chromatic Correspondences Across Planar Domains and Resonant Structural Function**